Outside Yellowstone, flooded towns struggle to recover

 “When you get tired and get pooped, it’s OK to stop,” O’Brien said to Murter and Rogers, whose clothes, hands and faces were smeared with mud.

-Yellowstone will partially reopen at 8 a.m.
-Wednesday, more than a week after more than 10,000 visitors were forced out of the park when the Yellowstone and other rivers went overt their banks after being swelled by melting snow and several inches of rainfall.
+During a tour of damaged areas on Sunday, park officials showed reporters one of six sections of road near Gardiner where the raging Gardner River had obliterated most of the roadway.
+Muddy water now courses through where the roadbed had been only a week ago.
+Trunks of huge trees litter the walls of the surrounding canyon.

-But the northern half of the nation’s oldest national park, which is marking its 150th anniversary this year, is expected to remain closed through the summer, if not longer, along with one of the major entrances to the park through Montana.
-The closure will deprive visitors from seeing Tower Fall and Lamar Valley, one of the best places in the world to see wolves and grizzly bears.
+Park Superintendent Cam Sholly said 20,000 tons of material were being hauled in to construct a temporary, alternate route along an old road that runs above the canyon, so that employees who work at the park headquarters in Mammoth can get to their homes in Gardiner.

-Meanwhile, outside of the population centers that border the park, there’s a maze of damaged roads.
+Meanwhile, outside of the population centers that border the park, there’s a maze of damaged roads that have left remote areas isolated.
 A key bridge that leads to the town of Fishtail collapsed, causing traffic to divert through a single-lane county road.
 There are about 500 people in Fishtail.

-Lee Johnson and his wife and daughter run the restaurant Montasia, so named because it’s a fusion of Malaysian and Montana cuisine.
+Lee Johnson and his wife and daughter run the Fishtail restaurant MontAsia, so named because it’s a fusion of Malaysian and Montana cuisine.
 He said business has plummeted.

 “When we opened for the first time after the flood, it started just dead.
 And you start to have that sense of dread creep in.
 Did I do all this, did I sink all this money in, have I started this business and people can’t even get here anymore?”
 Johnson said.